mottur/AI-Powered-RFP-Analyzer/README.md

 Install Docker if you haven't already: https://docs.docker.com/get-started/get-docker/.

+Download the `docker-compose.yml` file in this repo.

-Then, after launching Docker Desktop, execute the following commands in your terminal:
+Then, after launching Docker Desktop, navigate to the same folder as the `docker-compose.yml` file in your terminal window.
+Execute the following commands in your terminal:

 1. Download the public Docker images:
 ```bash